zhuowei/meta-rayban-firmware-android-emulator/README.md

   (`https://dl.google.com/android/repository/sys-img/google_apis/arm64-v8a-34_r14.zip`), and an AVD created
 - https://github.com/LonelyFool/lpunpack_and_lpmake
   (You may need https://github.com/LonelyFool/lpunpack_and_lpmake/pull/24 to fix the build)
-- a Linux computer/VM to repack the system image
+- a Linux computer/VM to repack the system image.
+(I use Ubuntu 25.04 in a VMWare Fusion virual machine)

 In Linux: